djhemath/hemath.dev/content/blog/webassembly/introduction-to-webassembly.md

 - keep the result of addition in the stack (in our example, it's the number 3)

 And the `set_local $c` tells it to store whatever the value is in top of the stack to the variable `$c`.

-> NOTE: There is actually even more stuff happening behind the scenes.
-We will see about them later in this series.

 This is the textual representation (WAT) representation of the code.
 When transpiled into WASM, it looks like this: